 To be sure that your iPhone data is safe, we recommend the following:

 - Make regular iCloud backups (& deal with iCloud Backup Failed if you see it!)

 - Activate "Find My iPhone" on your device and keep it active

 - Create an iCloud account (if you don't have one) and associate your iPhone with that account

-- Activate two-step authentication or two-step verification on your iPhone
+- Activate two-factor authentication (2FA) or two-step verification on your iPhone

 - Use a long password for your iCloud account

 - Activate the restriction passcode on your device